 TikToks are short-form vertical videos published on TikTok, the blockbuster video-sharing social app.
 In a few years, TikToks have evolved from 15-second dancing and lip-syncing clips to encompassing 10-minute presentation videos and even live shopping events.

-Brands have immediately recognized TikTok as a brand-new marketing channel and flooded the platform fast.
+Brands have immediately recognized TikTok for business as a brand-new marketing channel and flooded the platform fast.
 Nowadays you can find the world’s biggest brands like Chipotle and Ryanair here alongside local small businesses building their online presence with viral TikTok videos.
 In the example above, Chipotle evokes positive emotions and captures a moment, which is what TikTok is all about.

 Do you really have to choose?